menendes/vagrant-k8s/README.md

 # vagrant-k8s
-Vagrant script to create kubernetes environment on local machine
+Vagrant script to create kubernetes cluster with one master and two worker node vms on local machine